drghirlanda/alex/Docs/AlexManual.md

 `Phases.csv` file might look.[^1] The file describes an experiment with two phases, with each line defining one type of trial that occurs in a phase.
-Here, there are two kinds of trials in phase 1, specifying 20 presentations of each of two primary stimuli (S1), called Red and White.
+Here, there are two kinds of trials in phase 1, specifying 20 presentations of each of two stimuli (S1s) called Red and White.
 Red will be rewarded 90% of the time, White only 10% (specified by S2Prob).
 On these trials, stimulus Smiley will be presented as the reward (S2).
 In phase 2, stimulus Pink is presented five times and never rewarded.